StevenAWhite/Mohses_Refactor/README.md

     $ cmake --build Mohses/build
 ```

-If you wanted to build FastCDR, FastDDR, Pistache, BioGears yourself.
+If you wanted to build FastCDR, FastDDS, Pistache, BioGears yourself.
 You would simply set the
 CMAKE_PREFIX_PATH variable to include the INSTALL_ROOT of the installations.
 For example if a previous
 user had placed the dependecies in `/home/amm/usr` passing `-D CMAKE_PREFIX_PATH=/home/amm/usr` to the cmake
 configuration would allow it to find all the dependcies.
 For cross compilation set `-D CMAKE_FIND_ROOT_PATH=/home/amm/cross-sysroot`